simon-v/bchinfo.org/en/full-node.md

 </div>

-#### Bitcoin Core GUI {#other-linux-gui}
+#### Bitcoin Cash Node GUI {#other-linux-gui}
 {:.no_toc}

-In order to use Bitcoin Core GUI, you will need several libraries installed.
+In order to use Bitcoin Cash Node GUI, you will need several libraries installed.
 All of them should be available in all major recently-released Linux distributions, but they may not be installed on your computer yet.
-To determine whether you're missing any libraries, open a terminal (if you haven't already) and run the command `/usr/local/bin/bitcoin-qt` to start Bitcoin Core GUI.
+To determine whether you're missing any libraries, open a terminal (if you haven't already) and run the command `/usr/local/bin/bitcoin-qt` to start Bitcoin Cash Node GUI.

-If all the required libraries are installed, Bitcoin Core will start.
+If all the required libraries are installed, Bitcoin Cash Node will start.
 If a required library is missing, an error message similar to the following message will be displayed: